OnTrajectory requires you to have at least one Account.

 % Growth represents an average rate-of-return over a given period.
 Obviously, this number is conjecture, but "common wisdom" suggests using about 3% for conservative investments, 5% for medium-risk, and 7% for higher-risk.
 OnTrajectory offers you other ways to simulate future investment growth, such as Monte Carlo and Historical Simulations.
 Those are discussed in the guide Monte Carlo and Historical Simulations.

 This amount is the balance of an account when you set-up the Item.
 Only the first Range of an Item can have a Starting Balance, therefore it is disabled for any subsequent Ranges of that Item.

-OnTrajectory generates to let you know about problems in your plan.
+OnTrajectory warns you about potential problems in your plan.
 Examples of Warnings include: